STAT545-UBC/STAT545-UBC-original-website/hw07_data-wrangling-candy.md

 Familiarize yourself with the raw data if you haven’t already.
 Based on the information available, formulate a task you want to complete and explain what it is.
 Make it fairly specific, like the tasks above.

 ####Wrangling
 Based on the task you chose, get the data in a workable format.
-This will likely involve all kinds of fun dropping columns, using regex to clean gather, some tidyr for gathering, etc. Divide each step by a unique heading in your document.
+This will likely involve all kinds of fun dropping columns, using regex to clean text and headers, some tidyr for gathering, etc. Divide each step by a unique heading in your document.
 By the end, you will likely want things in tidy data format so you can easily use dplyr/ggplot for your analysis/exploration.

 ####Exploring/Analyzing
 Now that your data us ready to analyze, complete the task you set out to complete!
 This will also be multipart, so again divide things up logically.
 Perhaps you will start with some basic exploration + tables to get a sense of the data, and then move onto dplyr and plotting.